ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 1. On the **My Dashboard** page, click **+ New dashboard**

     You can create a custom dashboard to organize and access your Azure resources for a project.
-In this case, you will create a custom dashboard for this course.

 1. Select **Blank dashboard**.